NinjadenMu/NinjadenMu.github.io/_posts/2025-01-25-Adversarial-Patches-and-Autonomous-Vehicles.md

 author: Jaden Mu
 ---
 ### Intro
 Imagine a self-driving car passing a strange looking piece of graffiti.
 All of a sudden, the vehicle fails to respond to a stop sign, and runs into an intersection.
 That piece of "graffiti" might have been an adversarial attack.
-In this post, I'll give you the context for my research paper ([Arxiv](https://arxiv.org/abs/2412.06215)) on defending autonomous vehicles against adversarial attacks, and share some of the really fascinating things I've learned over the last 2 years.
+In this post, I'll give you the context for my NC Science and Engineering Fair project, which I later expanded into a research paper ([Arxiv](https://arxiv.org/abs/2412.06215)) on defending autonomous vehicles against adversarial attacks, and share some of the really fascinating things I've learned over the last 2 years.

 ![Adversarial Example](/assets/adav/adversarial_example.png)